 DNG Complete Home Improvement charges $99 for cleaning.
-The company offers free estimates for chimney repairs and typically charge $99 to install a chimney cap, not including the cost of materials.
-SNG Chimney Sweep can take care of a wide range of masonry repair, brick repair, tuck pointing, back walls, fireplace floor repair and crown repair.
+The company offers free estimates for chimney repairs and typically charges $99 to install a chimney cap, not including the cost of materials.
+SNG Chimney Sweep can do a wide range of masonry repair, brick repair, tuck pointing, back wall repair, fireplace floor repair and crown repair.
 Prices vary based on the extent of the repair.

 Fireplace or wood-burning stove

-Chimney professionals typically clean chimneys on both fireplaces and wood stoves for about the same price.
+Chimney professionals typically charge about the same to clean chimneys on both fireplaces and wood stoves.

-The purpose of a chimney liner is to ensure that heat (and fire) stay contained in the fireplace and chimney, to protect the masonry from the corrosive byproducts of combustion, and to make sure the fireplace or woodstove has the proper size flue for maximum efficiency.
+The purpose of a chimney liner is to ensure that heat (and fire) stay contained in the fireplace and chimney, to protect the masonry from the corrosive byproducts of combustion, and to make sure the fireplace or wood stove has the proper size flue for maximum efficiency.
 Liners are typically made of heat-tolerant materials such as clay, ceramic or metal.
-Keeping your chimney clean and in working order is key because replacing a chimney liner can cost $2,500–$5,000.
+Keeping your chimney clean and in working order is important because replacing a chimney liner can cost $2,500–$5,000.

 Gas fireplaces do not create the same soot and creosote buildup as wood-burning fireplaces do, but professionals still recommend that chimneys be inspected every year.

-Keeping chimneys capped, clean, and free of cracks and leaks prevents problems of water damage and litter getting in, which, in turn, will decrease the likelihood of developing bigger, more expensive problems.
+Keeping chimneys capped, clean, and free of cracks and leaks will prevent water damage and keep litter from getting in, which, in turn, will decrease the likelihood of developing bigger, more expensive problems.